 Human Interest Analysis

-The first two lines of this poem, which can be read in full here, are really interesting.
+The first two lines of this poem are really interesting.
 It’s almost as if the narrator is suggesting that the punishment is too severe for the crime that was committed.
 Perhaps he thinks it was justified?
 In the next two lines, he describes briefly the event and how he felt about it.
 He doesn’t spend a lot of the poem dwelling on this description.
 Perhaps he is trying to “gloss over it”?
 In fact, in terms of the description of the act itself, the narrator uses just two sentences and only five words to describe the deed.
 The heat he describes is probably the agitated feeling that you get when you lose your temper.
 For anyone that’s ever had a terrible argument or heated discussion, you will be familiar with this feeling of getting hot under the collar.
 In the last line, he states that the feeling stayed until reason had died.
 This is significant in two ways.
 Firstly the use of the word died, throughout Human Interest Duffy uses words associated with death and gloom to help create a dismal tone but more importantly, the narrator suggests he has (or had?) a sense of reason to begin with.
 This is the first hint in the poem that he believes he is a decent person.

 In this second stanza, the narrator once again develops his own character.
 He talks of being hard-working and puts the point across that he did that for his partner.
 He paints his significant other in quite a negative light.
 Saying she stank of deceit.
 This is quite a strong verb.
 It’s also interesting that he describes the other man as a prick.
 This is not an example of a strong swear word.
 I think intimates that the narrator clearly feels his partner was to blame for the indiscretions, whilst he clearly doesn’t have pleasant feelings for the man involved you get the sense that he feels that the person she cheated with could have been pretty much anybody and is almost insignificant.
 Prick is also a word you would associate with stabbing somebody and is a clever play on words.
 The use of the word guts is also clever and evokes an image of entrails could this be another double entendre?